anishathalye/dotfiles/README.md

 dotfiles
 ========

-Clone this repo and run `install.py` to configure your development environment.
+After cloning this repo, run
+`git pull --recurse-submodules && git submodule update --init --recursive` to get all the submodules.
+Then run `install.py` to automatically set up the development environment.

+To keep submodules up-to-date, you can run `git update-submodules` (that is not a vanilla git command, but the alias will be set up by the installer).

 programs used
 -------------

-Here is a list of the main programs used:
+### command line tools

 * `brew` (for mac)
 * `aptitude` (for linux)